 For best results insert an instant read thermometer in the bread and make sure the temperature is 200ºF.
 If you don’t have a thermometer, use a long wooden skewer, making sure it comes out without wet dough.

-Save this recipe for oat flour bread to your PINTEREST board!
+Save this recipe to your pinterest board!

 Let’s be friends on Pinterest!
 I’m always sharing great recipes!